RemnantSoftware/Remnant.Dependency.Injector/README.md

 # Remnant Dependency Injector
 The solution and adapters for external (3rd party) DI containers are still in beta.
-The packages published to nuget.org are still in flux mode and will be stable once beta becomes an official release.

 ## Overview